Atinos31/Speaky/README.md

    * Attractive, minimalistic design with visuals and information presented clearly and concisely.

    * Easily readable fonts and simple navigation throughout the site.
-   * Fixed navigation bar visible on every page including a menu dropdown and brand logo to link back to the homepage.
+   * brand logo to link back to the homepage.

 - **Buttons**